NotSoHackable/DockerInf/README.md

 # DockerInf
-Docker infrastructure for our main website
+Docker infrastructure for our main NotSoHackable website

 (NOTE: THIS IS A REPO FOR A CTF-STYLE CHALLENEGE, WE ALREADY KNOW ABOUT ANY CREDENTIALS LEAKED HERE!)